-Representing Darwin: Art, Taxidermy and Bio-politics at the Darwin Museum Moscow 1907-2009 presence of this image not only implicitly reinforces the sense of the brutality of primitive hominid life, by reference to the tale of Meleäger in Ovid's Metamophoses, but also implicitly indicates continued engagement with a progress model of evolution, in the sense that the image indicates the superior stoneworking skills of modern humans.
-[SLIDE 30] A similar implication can be found in another display which uses a photograph of Michelangelo's marble, Renaissance sculpture of David, completed in 1504, amid graphic representations of a linear array of hominids, from Australopithecus on the right hand side to Homo Habilis on the left.47 [SLIDES 31] Here, the progress paradigm seems more marked, by reference to what Stephen Jay Gould has called the 'cannonical' image provided by the illustrations of 'The March of Progress' published by the American natural history museum muralist, Rudolph Zallinger, in 1965.49
+This display also contains a large photographic reproduction of a 1st century AD copy of a 4th century BC Greek sculpture of the mythical hunter Meleäger The presence of this image not only implicitly reinforces the sense of the brutality of primitive hominid life, by reference to the tale of Meleäger in Ovid's Metamophoses, but also implicitly indicates continued engagement with a progress model of evolution, in the sense that the image indicates the superior stoneworking skills of modern humans.
+[SLIDE 30] A similar implication can be found in another display which uses a photograph of Michelangelo's marble, Renaissance sculpture of David, completed in 1504, amid graphic representations of a linear array of hominids, from Australopithecus on the right hand side to Homo Habilis on the left.
+[SLIDES 31] Here, the progress paradigm seems more marked, by reference to what Stephen Jay Gould has called the 'cannonical' image provided by the illustrations of 'The March of Progress' published by the American Natural History Museum muralist, Rudolph Zallinger, in 1965.

-[SLIDE 2] The photographs of the display, taken in November 2008 by the RIA Novosti photographer Sergei Piatkov, seem to offer a playful, if not ironic take on the Darwin Museum's enduring, relentlessly masculine presentation of the 'march of progress'.
+[SLIDE 2] Photographs of the display, taken in November 2008 by the Novosti photographer, Sergei Piatkov, seem to offer a playful, if not ironic take on the Darwin Museum's enduring, relentlessly masculine presentation of the 'march of progress'.
 In parallel with the smugly backward-glancing image of male physical perfection symbolised by David, Piatkov has captured the image of a woman in high-heeled shoes rapidly moving forwards - a contemporary vision of the female body beautiful, which the Australopithecus Boisei seems to be eying up.
-Another shot has the speedy 'stilletto woman' apparently ahead of the evolutionary game, apparently the latest evolutionary product of capitalist, post-Soviet Russia - the new, New Woman.....
+Another shot has the speedy 'stilletto woman' apparently ahead of the evolutionary game, the latest evolutionary product of capitalist, post-Soviet Russia - the new, New Woman....